unparalleled-js/docs-1/connectors/mssql/best-practices.md

 > <details><summary><b>How to create a new auto incrementing key</b></summary>
 >
-> 1. Make sure no other column has been declared as an <code>IDENTITY</code> column in your table. (if this has been done so, you may use that directly as your unique integer key<br>
+> 1. Make sure no other column has been declared as an <code>IDENTITY</code> column in your table. (if this has been done so, you may use that directly as your unique integer key
-> 2. Enter the following commands to create an new <code>IDENTITY</code> column, where [your_table_name] and [column_name] are placeholders for your table name and new column name respectively<br>
+> 2. Enter the following commands to create an new <code>IDENTITY</code> column, where [your_table_name] and [column_name] are placeholders for your table name and new column name respectively
 > <pre><code style="display: block; white-space: pre-wrap;">ALTER TABLE [your_table_name]
 > ADD [column_name] INT UNIQUE NOT NULL IDENTITY ;
 > </code></pre>
-> 3. After this, you should be able to use your new key as a unique column!<br>
+> 3. After this, you should be able to use your new key as a unique column!
 > 4. Creating a new <code>IDENTITY</code> column in SQL server backfills all your previous records.
 Take note of the initial recipe run!
->
 > </details>

 **Sort column**